 I am in sales and if my client does not pay within 40 days my commission is reduced by 25% over 60 days it is reduced by 50% and over 90 days I get no commission for the sale.
 If the client pays my company after 90 days they still get payed but the sales people receive zero commission.
 We have a...
 Read more »

 This will depend on the terms of your commission agreement.
 In California an employee working on a commission basis must be provided with a written agreement, which must be signed by the employee.
 A commission agreement would typically set forth the commission rates, as well as the method of...Read more »

 My company is based in Kentucky and doesn’t always follow or understand California labor laws.
 They operate locations in 26 states.
 In 2018 they switched to a company wide pto plan where they “gift” all pto hours on January 1 and believe by saying its a “gift” they don’t have to pay it...
 Read more »

 Under California law, earned vacation time is considered a form of wages.
 Therefore, a "use it or lose it" policy for earned vacation time is not valid under California law.
-However, an employer may place certain reasonable limits on a vacation policy, such as a "cap" or "ceiling" on the number of...Read more »
+However, an employer may place certain reasonable limits on a vacation policy, such as a "cap" or...Read more »

 Just started two weeks ago at job employer not given me w4 to fill out as hourly employee.
 Found out he has decided to classify me as independant contractor and now paid me with cash so he wont have to pay any taxes.
 I work at an auto garage and am being trained as I go, all work is at employers...
 Read more »